Harlem’s first large-scale sculpture exhibition

 ArtCrawl Harlem

-City College of New York – Sonic Art Center
+City College of New York – School of Architecture

 Columbia University – Office of Governmental and Community Affairs